Roger Cook (journalist): Parodies

-Cook has been parodied by comedians including Benny Hill and Reeves and Mortimer.
-In the 1980s, his Checkpoint series was the inspiration for a sitcom, BBC Radio 4's Delve Special, where investigative journalist David Lander, played by Stephen Fry, doorstepped many fictional villains.
-When Cook's investigations moved to television, the parody followed, in Channel 4's This is David Lander, with Tony Slattery later taking over the central role in the show.
+Cook was parodied by comedians including Benny Hill and Reeves and Mortimer.
+In the 1980s, his Checkpoint series was the inspiration for a sitcom, BBC Radio 4's Delve Special, in which investigative journalist David Lander, played by Stephen Fry, doorstepped many fictional villains.
+When Cook's investigations moved to television, the parody followed, in Channel 4's This Is David Lander, with Tony Slattery later taking over the central role in the show.
 Many of Lander and Harper's investigations were based on reports made by Cook, Panorama and World in Action.

-A puppet version of Cook also appeared several times in the satirical series Spitting Image.
-In one sketch, Cook's puppet double goes to the Pearly Gates and confronts God as if he were a crooked estate agent who promised land to the Jews, only to offer the same land to the Arabs under the name of Allah.
+A puppet version of Cook also appeared several times on the satirical television series Spitting Image.

-Personal life
+Personal life and death

-Cook has been married twice, first for five years whilst he was living in Australia.
-He married his second wife, Frances, in 1983; they have one daughter, born in 1985.
-He has more recently survived prostate and bladder cancer.
+Cook was married twice: first to Madeline Koh in 1966, while he was living in Australia.
+The marriage ended in divorce eight years later when Cook was admitted to hospital after being struck by a lorry which broke his back and neck.
+He married his second wife, architect Frances Knox, in 1982; they had one daughter, born in 1985.
+Cook "faced a number of battles with cancer over the years" with both his prostate and his bladder.

+He died in hospital on 13 June 2026, aged 83.
+His wife and daughter were at his bedside.